 So Guys essentially have a choice of Vasectomy or Condoms.

-Others get to vasectomy by default because of exhausting the other options.
 The following table gives an overview of female contraceptive options & failure rates³.
 Rather than being an exhaustive list of every possible benefit or risk, it’s a balanced overview of the most common issues affecting couples.

 |Main Benefits||Main Risks||Practicalities|